Workplace Slip & Fall Accidents

 Advocating for Injured Slip and Fall Victims

-According to the Occupational Safety and Health Administration (OSHA), slip and falls account for the majority of workplace accidents.
+According to the Occupational Safety and Health Administration (OSHA), workplace slip & falls account for the majority of work accidents.
 In fact, slip and fall accidents are the second leading cause of all accidental deaths, second only to motor vehicle accidents.
 The National Floor Safety Institute (NFSI) reports that over one million people in the United States wind up in the emergency room due to slip and fall accidents each year.

 Costs to Workers and Employers